Esther Sullastres

-Esther Sullastres Ayuso ([esˈteɾ suˈʎastɾes aˈʝuso]; born 20 March 1993) is a Spanish football goalkeeper who currently plays for Sevilla FC in the Primera División.
+Esther Sullastres Ayuso ([esˈteɾ suˈʎastɾes aˈʝuso]; born 20 March 1993) is a Spanish professional footballer who plays as a goalkeeper for Primera División club Sevilla and the Spain national team.

-Before joining FC Barcelona in the 2012–13 season, Sullastres played for UE L'Estartit.
-She has been on the Under-17 and Under-19 Spanish national youth teams.
+Before joining Barcelona in the 2012–13 season, Sullastres played for UE L'Estartit.
+She has been on the under-17 and under-19 Spanish national youth teams.

 Club career

 Early career

 Sullastres was born in Torroella de Montgrí, Girona, Catalonia, and she started her career with UE L'Estartit's youth team in July 2001.
 She played on youth teams that won several tournaments, and a league championship in the 2007–08 season, with only 7 goals scored against.

 Sullastres joined the senior team at a young age, and with her good performances, became a first-string player.

 By the end of the Superliga that, Estartit had obtained great results (they ended up in first place in the "second" minileague) and qualified for the Copa de la Reina, though they were disqualified in the first leg, against UD Levante.

 L'Estartit wanted to stand out in a competitive league.
 However, under the economic stress of traveling expenses and facing veteran teams with greater financial resources, the club was relegated to the second division after five years in Primera División.